mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 The definition is relatively standard for a function belonging to the family of `flatMap` functions.

 Let's make an example now.
-We'll extend the flow by including the biographies of the actors who played in the Justice League movie.
-First of all, we add a repository returning biographies of actors:
+We'll extend the flow of actors by including the biographies of the actors who played in the Justice League movie.
+First of all, we add a repository returning biographies:

 ```kotlin
 interface BiographyRepository {